logo

 Form argumentslink | top

-Request form areguments are stored to FieldStorage class, define in poorwsgi.request module.
-This class is based on FieldStorage from standard cgi module.
-And variables are parsed every time, when poor_AutoForm is set to On, which is default, request method is POST, PUT or PATCH and request mime type is one of Application.form_mime_types .
+Request form arguments are stored in FieldStorage class, define in poorwsgi.fieldstorage module.
+This class is inspired by FieldStorage from legacy cgi module.
+Variables are parsed every time, when poor_AutoForm is set to On, which is default, request method is POST, PUT or PATCH and request mime type is one of Application.form_mime_types .
 You can call it on any other methods of course, but it must exist wsgi.input in request environment from wsgi server.

 @app.route('/test/post', methods = state.METHOD_GET_POST)